Beverage producers just keep on inventing new bottles and cans — and growlers and pouches and “Vinis” — to hold beer, wine and other drinks.

 You might think that one beer can is the same as any other.
-Big beer companies and craft brewers alike say different, and …
+Big beer companies and craft brewers alike say different, and they’re rolling out new cans with wider mouths and funky designs that they claim make for vastly superior …

 Does bad weather correlate with less drinking?
 Well, perhaps it does with certain kinds of drinking.
 Unseasonably cold weather in Brazil, Europe and the U.S. is being blamed as one of the reasons sales are down in early 2013 for …